 Martin Luther King—I Have a Dream

-This 17 minute video captured the powerful words of a truly great speaker—one who polished his craft with hundreds of hours of practice.
+This seventeen minute video captured the powerful words of a truly great speaker—one who polished his craft with hundreds of hours of practice.
 While it is hard to tell from the video, it appears Dr. King started his presentation by reading from a script, then stopped reading from his prepared notes and started speaking extemporaneously.
 You might say, that’s when the magic began.

 Steve Jobs—iPhone Introduction